HangfireIO/Hangfire.Documentation/background-processing/configuring-queues.rst

 .. admonition:: Queue name argument formatting
    :class: warning

-   The Queue name argument must consist of lowercase letters, digits and underscore characters only.
+   The Queue name argument must consist of lowercase letters, digits, underscore, and dash characters only.

 To start to process multiple queues, you need to update your ``BackgroundJobServer`` configuration.